akeneo/pim-api-docs/content/getting-started/from-identifiers-to-uuid-7x/welcome.md

         if ecommerce_identifier was not found
             Get the ecommerce_identifier matching identifier in the correlation table if ecommerce_identifier was found
-                Replace identifier by uuid in the correlation table Update the product in the eCommerce
+                Add uuid and identifier in the correlation table Update the product in the eCommerce
             else
                 Add the product to the eCommerce
-                Add (uuid, ecommerce_identifier) in the correlation table else
+                Add (identifier, uuid, ecommerce_identifier) in the correlation table else
             Update the product identified by ecommerce_identifier in the eCommerce
   ```